liupoyip/myDAQ/readme.md

 This application is developed for Nation Instrument's data acquisition(DAQ) device by Python.
 The package controlling core of DAQ is **nidaqmx**, and the UI framework used is **PySide6**. (see `requirements.txt`)

-The below video is the application demo.
+Application demo video as below.

 <video src="https://github.com/liupoyip/myDAQ/assets/52535343/e4cfc2b7-d42b-4191-8a2f-c438fab0ba47"></video>